KhoaTo2616/KhoaTo2616/README.md

 ## Hi there.
-My name is Khoa and I am currently graduated from Computer System Technology at Sheridan College 👋
+My name is Khoa and I am currently completing Honours Bachelor of Mobile Computing at Sheridan College 👋

 - 🔭 I’m currently working on enhancing my WordPress website.
 - 🌱 I’m currently learning mostly everything that related to front-end development.